jamie xx scored a ballet and it is phenomenal

 Jamie xx loves to surprise.
 Like when he remixed an entire album by blues poet and musician Gil Scott-Heron (with spectacular results).
-Now he has composed the score for a ballet, inspired by Jonathan Safran Foer's book Tree of Codes and commissioned by Manchester International Festival; and it is absolutely phenomenal.
+Now he has composed the score for a ballet inspired by Jonathan Safran Foer's book Tree of Codes and commissioned by Manchester International Festival; and it is absolutely phenomenal.

 I haven't read Tree of Codes; or maybe I have.
 You see, it isn't the kind of book you pick up and read from page to page, cover to cover -- you read through it, inside it, around it.
-Safran Foer took his favourite book, The Street of Crocodiles by Bruno Schulz, and cut words out, physically, with scissors, so that you can see new words on the pages behind and in front of the the one that you are on.
-It morphs the meaning, leaps ahead, falls back, encouraging the words to dance through the book, rather than sit, inert in their place.
+Safran Foer took his favorite book, The Street of Crocodiles by Bruno Schulz, and cut words out, physically, with scissors, so that you can see new words on the pages behind and in front of the the one that you are on.
+It morphs the meaning, leaps ahead, falls back, encouraging the words to dance through the book, rather than sit, inert in their places.

-Visual artist Olafur Eliasson (who put the huge sun in the Tate Modern's Turbine Hall) created Tree of Codes' spectacular stage design -- a shape-shifting kaleidoscope of light, colour and reflection that transforms the space constantly during the 80 minute performance.
+Visual artist Olafur Eliasson (who put the huge sun in the Tate Modern's Turbine Hall) created Tree of Codes' spectacular stage design -- a shape-shifting kaleidoscope of light, color and reflection that transformed the space constantly during the 80 minute performance.
 It challenges your perception of what is there, and even of your role as a viewer.
 It forces you to look at yourself and to try to decipher your role as an active viewer -- a reader -- and not just a passive witness.

 Tree of Codes - A Preview: Music and Design by Manchester International Festival

-There will be those who know lots about ballet and can see references in Tree of Codes that I can't, and perhaps even people who have "read" the book will have insights that I don't, but what is so fascinating and so arresting about this performance is that it becomes obvious that you are supposed to have a different reading to someone else -- there is no "wrong" way of seeing it.
+There will be those who know lots about ballet and can see references in Tree of Codes that I can't, and perhaps even people who have "read" the book will have insights that I don't, but what is so fascinating and so arresting about this performance is that it becomes obvious that you are supposed to have a different reading to someone else.
+There is no "wrong" way of seeing it.
 That's something we're told all the time: that there's no wrong way of seeing art -- it's all interpretation -- but I have never felt that sentiment so powerfully and so personally as I did at this ballet.

-Each audience member's interpretation may have been different, but the feeling was just the same, as the entire crowd were raised to their feet, clapping, cheering and whistling as the dancers and creators ran forward to bow, over and over and over again.
+Each audience member's interpretation may have been different, but the feeling was just the same, as the entire crowd came to their feet, clapping, cheering and whistling as the dancers and creators ran forward to bow, over and over and over again.
 The excited man next to me turned to say, "Wow, that was amazing!," asking, "Have you seen a lot of ballet?"; none, I answered, but I might do now.
 I might even give the book another go.

 Tree of Codes: A Contemporary Ballet, until 10 July at Opera House Manchester, part of Manchester International Festival.